GeneralElectric/GE-Healthcare-AW-Server-Philips-Integration/README.md

 The Preferences Page is accessible in the Preferences Window, Machine Preferences menu.
 The command line argument values can be defined here.
 It can be saved by clicking the Save Configuration button.

 The iSite Enterprise application uses an XML object to save and read the information.
 This XML source is available in HTML pages with declaring the "xmldso" object element.

 ## Install
 1. Unzip the Plug-in
-2. Run RegisterOcx.bat with administrator privileges, click OK when finished
+2. Get the right MSI installer from ActiveX/bin and run as Administrator
+3. Open Internet Explorer/Internet Options/Security/Custom level... and allow "Initialize and script ActiveX controls not marked as safe for scripting" for local intranet.
-3. Check user section data in iSiteconfig.js
+4. Check user section data in iSiteconfig.js

 ## Configure
 1. Login to Philips iSite Enterprise